the-teachingRSE-project/competencies/competencies-blog-post.md

 **The paper**

-“Foundational Competencies and Responsibilities of a Research Software Engineer” works through the process of understanding what makes up the role of an RSE.
+“[Foundational Competencies and Responsibilities of a Research Software Engineer](https://arxiv.org/abs/2311.11457)” works through the process of understanding what makes up the role of an RSE.
 It starts with some general background and terminology before highlighting what the collaboration worked out as the key values of an RSE
 - what RSEs are trying to achieve in their role and the values that underpin that work.
 The authors then look at the competencies themselves, identified through extensive discussion and debate about what RSEs do and how they do it.
 These skills are grouped into those that relate directly to software, those that are more research related and those that are communication focused.
 The collaboration identifies these three areas as the core of what an RSE provides - specialist, high-quality software engineering knowledge, an understanding of the research environment (potentially working as a direct contributor to research itself), and the ability to communicate well and work highly effectively with researchers who may not have a computational background, IT savvy personnel who may not have a research background, and managers who may have neither.

-After defining the core competencies, the authors consider career levels - what should RSEs be expected to know and at what level of detail at different career stages?
+After defining the foundational competencies, the authors consider career levels - what should RSEs be expected to know and at what level of detail at different career stages?
 Recognising that researchers and academics increasingly expect to be able to apply some technical skills themselves the collaboration pins down the RSE skills that researchers and academics might want to learn to support this.

 Finally, focusing on the fact that RSEs can have a range of very different roles, the authors look at RSE specialisations, highlighting a number of different roles that RSEs might hold that involve the application of specialist knowledge in related areas.